1 - Overview

 GPU Memory Usage [Avg]GPU Memory Uti.
 AVG%

-Core Usage [IO Wait]The ratio of CPU time spent in waiting state (disk waiting)%
+Core Usage [IO Wait]Ratio of CPU time spent in wait state (disk wait)%

-Core Usage [System]The ratio of CPU time spent in kernel space%
+Core Usage [System]Proportion of CPU time spent in kernel space%

--Core Usage [User]--The ratio of CPU time spent in user space--%-
+Core Usage [User]Proportion of CPU time spent in user space%

 CPU CoresThe number of CPU cores on the host.
-The maximum value of the unnormalized ratio is 100%* of the cores.
-The unnormalized ratio already reflects this value, and the maximum value is 100%* of the cores.cnt
+The maximum value of the unnormalized ratio is 100%* of a core.
+The unnormalized ratio already incorporates this value, and its maximum is 100%* of a core.cnt

-CPU Usage [Active]Percentage of CPU time used excluding Idle and IOWait states (if all 4 cores are used at 100%: 400%)%
+CPU Usage [Active]Percentage of CPU time used excluding Idle and IOWait states (when all 4 cores are used at 100%: 400%)%

-CPU Usage [Idle]The ratio of CPU time spent in idle state.%
+CPU Usage [Idle]It is the proportion of CPU time spent in idle state.%

-CPU Usage [IO Wait]The percentage of CPU time spent in waiting state (disk waiting)%
+CPU Usage [IO Wait]This is the proportion of CPU time spent in a waiting state (disk wait).%

-CPU Usage [System]Percentage of CPU time used by the kernel (in case of using all 4 cores 100%: 400%)%
+CPU Usage [System]Percentage of CPU time used by the kernel (when all 4 cores are used at 100%: 400%)%

-CPU Usage/Core [Active]Percentage of CPU time used excluding Idle and IOWait states (normalized value by number of cores, 100% if all 4 cores are used at 100%)%
+CPU Usage/Core [Active]Percentage of CPU time used excluding Idle and IOWait states (value normalized by the number of cores; 100% when all four cores are fully utilized)%

-CPU Usage/Core [Idle]The ratio of CPU time spent in idle state.%
+CPU Usage/Core [Idle]It is the proportion of CPU time spent in idle state.%

-CPU Usage/Core [IO Wait]The ratio of CPU time spent in waiting state (disk waiting)%
+CPU Usage/Core [IO Wait]This is the proportion of CPU time spent in a waiting state (disk wait).%

-CPU Usage/Core [System]Percentage of CPU time used by the kernel (normalized value by number of cores, 100% if all 4 cores are used at 100%)%
+CPU Usage/Core [System]Percentage of CPU time used by the kernel (value normalized by the number of cores; 100% when all 4 cores are fully utilized)%

-CPU Usage/Core [User]Percentage of CPU time used in the user area. (normalized value by number of cores, 100% if all 4 cores are used at 100%)%
+CPU Usage/Core [User]Percentage of CPU time used in user space.
+(Value normalized by the number of cores; 100% when all 4 cores are fully utilized)%

-Disk CPU Usage [IO Request]The ratio of CPU time spent executing input/output requests for the device (device bandwidth utilization).
-If this value is close to 100%, the device is in a saturated state.%
+Disk CPU Usage [IO Request]It is the proportion of CPU time during which I/O requests for the device were executed (device bandwidth utilization).
+If this value approaches 100%, the device becomes saturated.%

 Disk Queue Size [Avg]The average queue length of requests executed for the device.num

-Disk Read BytesThe number of bytes read from the device per second.bytes
+Disk Read BytesThe number of bytes read per second from the device.bytes

-Disk Read Bytes [Delta Avg]Average of system.diskio.read.bytes_delta for each diskbytes
+Disk Read Bytes [Delta Avg]Average of system.diskio.read.bytes_delta for individual disksbytes

-Disk Read Bytes [Delta Max]Individual disks’ system.diskio.read.bytes_delta maximumbytes
+Disk Read Bytes [Delta Max]Maximum system.diskio.read.bytes_delta of individual disksbytes

-Disk Read Bytes [Delta Sum]The sum of system.diskio.read.bytes_delta of individual disksbytes
+Disk Read Bytes [Delta Sum]Sum of the system.diskio.read.bytes_delta of individual disksbytes

-Disk Read Bytes [Delta]Delta value of system.diskio.read.bytes for each diskbytes
+Disk Read Bytes [Delta]Delta of the system.diskio.read.bytes value for each diskbytes

-Disk Read Bytes [Success]The total number of bytes read successfully.
-In Linux, it is assumed that the sector size is 512 and the value multiplied by the number of sectors read by 512bytes
+Disk Read Bytes [Success]Total number of bytes successfully read.
+On Linux, assuming a sector size of 512, it is the number of sectors read multiplied by 512.bytes

-Disk Read RequestsThe number of read requests for the disk device in 1 secondcnt
+Disk Read RequestsNumber of read requests to the disk device per secondcnt

-Disk Read Requests [Delta Avg]Average of system.diskio.read.count_delta for each diskcnt
+Disk Read Requests [Delta Avg]Average of the system.diskio.read.count_delta for individual diskscnt

-Disk Read Requests [Delta Max]Maximum of system.diskio.read.count_delta for individual diskscnt
+Disk Read Requests [Delta Max]Maximum system.diskio.read.count_delta for individual diskscnt

-Disk Read Requests [Delta Min]Minimum of system.diskio.read.count_delta for each diskcnt
+Disk Read Requests [Delta Min]Minimum of system.diskio.read.count_delta for individual diskscnt

 Disk Read Requests [Delta Sum]Sum of system.diskio.read.count_delta of individual diskscnt

-Disk Read Requests [Success Delta]Individual disk’s system.diskio.read.count deltacnt
+Disk Read Requests [Success Delta]Delta of system.diskio.read.count for each diskcnt

-Disk Read Requests [Success]Total number of successful read completionscnt
+Disk Read Requests [Success]Total number of successful readscnt

-Disk Request Size [Avg]The average size of requests executed for the device (unit: sector)num
+Disk Request Size [Avg]Average size of requests executed on the device (unit: sectors).num

-Disk Service Time [Avg]The average service time (in milliseconds) for input requests executed on the device.ms
+Disk Service Time [Avg]Average service time (ms) of input requests executed on the device.ms

-Disk Wait Time [Avg]The average time spent on requests executed for supported devices.ms
+Disk Wait Time [Avg]Average time taken for requests executed on the supported device.ms

 Disk Write Bytes [Delta Avg]Average of system.diskio.write.bytes_delta for each diskbytes

-Disk Write Bytes [Delta Max]Maximum of system.diskio.write.bytes_delta for each diskbytes
+Disk Write Bytes [Delta Min]Minimum of system.diskio.write.bytes_delta for individual disksbytes

-Disk Write Bytes [Delta Sum]The sum of system.diskio.write.bytes_delta of individual disksbytes
+Disk Write Bytes [Delta Sum]Sum of the system.diskio.write.bytes_delta of individual disksbytes

-Disk Write Bytes [Delta]Delta value of system.diskio.write.bytes for each diskbytes
+Disk Write Bytes [Delta]Delta of the system.diskio.write.bytes value for each diskbytes

-Disk Write RequestsThe number of write requests to the disk device for 1 secondcnt
+Disk Write RequestsNumber of write requests to the disk device per secondcnt

-Disk Write Requests [Delta Avg]Average of system.diskio.write.count_delta of individual diskscnt
+Disk Write Requests [Delta Avg]Average of system.diskio.write.count_delta for individual diskscnt

-Disk Write Requests [Delta Max]Maximum of system.diskio.write.count_delta for each diskcnt
+Disk Write Requests [Delta Max]Maximum system.diskio.write.count_delta for individual diskscnt

 Disk Write Requests [Delta Min]Minimum of system.diskio.write.count_delta for individual diskscnt

-Disk Write Requests [Delta Sum]Sum of system.diskio.write.count_delta of individual diskscnt
+Disk Write Requests [Delta Sum]Sum of the system.diskio.write.count_delta of individual diskscnt

-Disk Write Requests [Success Delta]Individual disk’s system.diskio.write.count deltacnt
+Disk Write Requests [Success Delta]Delta of system.diskio.write.count for each diskcnt

-Disk Write Requests [Success]Total number of writes completed successfullycnt
+Disk Write Requests [Success]Total number of successful writescnt

-Disk Writes BytesThe number of bytes written to the device per second.bytes
+Disk Writes BytesIt is the number of bytes per second written to the device.bytes

-Filesystem NodesThe total number of file nodes in the file system.cnt
+Filesystem NodesIt is the total number of file nodes in the file system.cnt

-Filesystem Nodes [Free]The total number of available file nodes in the file system.cnt
+Filesystem Nodes [Free]It is the total number of available file nodes in the file system.cnt

 Filesystem Size [Free]Available disk space (bytes)bytes